 By hitting okay and proceeding to my site, you are agreeing to your data being used in this way.

-As I mentioned when I shared my recipe for Simple Slow Cooker Shredded Mexican Beef Wraps last week, a lot of the end of April went into prep for my best friends wedding.
 Two days to go after an early morning trip to buy the wholesale flowers we were going to use in the table arrangements I helped the couple prepare dinner for their parents.
-Sherin had virgin mojitos planned for when their guests arrived, so I offered to make my Easy Mint Mojito Syrup, so they could just keep it in the fridge until people were due, when they could mix it up, to taste with more lime wedges, fresh mint, ice and soda water in a pitcher.
+Sherin had virgin mojitos planned for when their guests arrived, so I offered to make my Easy Mint Mojito Syrup, so they could just keep it in the fridge until people were due, when they could mix it up, to taste with more lime wedges, fresh mint, ice and soda water in a pitcher, or in individual glasses depending on how they wanted to serve it.

 The mojitos went down a storm, and when I was talking Sherin through it, I realised that I’ve been making it for years without ever sharing this simple recipe, which really will help you make the best at home mojitos you’ve ever had.
 Infusing the mint in the sugar syrup helps capture that fresh taste that sometimes gets lost with muddling, and the lime juice will help both ensure a consistent flavour, and preserve the sugar syrup so that it has a nice long life in the fridge; I’ve kept this for up to two weeks before!